Malls are using new restaurants to draw consumers as shopping centers reinvent themselves

 The Italian chain sells itself as a trip to Italy, without the plane ride.
 Its large locations feature full-service restaurants; artisanal groceries; quick-service counters that sell gelato, pizza and espresso; along with cooking classes.
 Eight of Eataly's 13 U.S. locations are in malls, with more on the way next year.

-Eataly's North American CEO Tommaso Bruso joined the company last year after two decades in the fashion industry, leading mall brands like Bennetton and Diesel.
+Eataly's North American CEO Tommaso Bruso joined the company last year after two decades in the fashion industry, leading mall brands like Benetton and Diesel.

 "People go to the mall for shopping, but also they go for a cultural experience," Bruso said, adding that Eataly has found success with consumers both in and outside of malls.

-Note: Correction: This story has been updated to correct the spelling of Benetton.